drmacro/dita-glossary-authoring-and-publishing/toolkit-plugins/org.dita-community.glossary.preprocess/readme.md

 Extends the preprocess `keyref` phase.
 Modifies the resolved map to reflect the glossary manipulation options requested.

-Recognizes the BookMap `glosslist` element as the trigger for generating a glossary or as the container of a literal glossary.
+Recognizes the BookMap `glossarylist` element or the @outputclass "glossarylist" as the trigger for generating a glossary or as the container of a literal glossary.

 Recognizes `glossgroup` topics as containers of other glossary groups or glossary entries (normally via nested topicrefs).
 When glossary filtering is applied, `glossgroup` topics that end up with no child topicrefs are also filtered out.